 Year Purchased: 2013

-Why West Campus: We purchased the historic Carrington House for two reasons: first we did not want the property to be compromised by a possible conversion to student housing and second, we use the property to house our visiting managers who are training in Austin.
+Why the Owner Chose West Campus: We purchased the historic Carrington House for two reasons: first we did not want the property to be compromised by a possible conversion to student housing and second, we use the property to house our visiting managers who are training in Austin.

 The Unique Benefits at this House: The historic details of the main house and the proximity to downtown Austin, the University of Texas campus, the Caswell Tennis Center and Pease Park, Whole Foods flagship store, the Circuit of the America's track.